-ARTICLE 3: Selectmen Chairman Ed Lane moved that the Town vote to amend the Bylaws of the Town of Lenox, Massachusetts, by adding a new Chapter XXVIII, Inspection and Registration of Short-Term Rentals, exactly as published in the warrant for this Town Meeting.
-Approved by Board of Selectmen
+ARTICLE 3.
+To see if the Town will vote to amend the By-laws of the Town of Lenox, Massachusetts, by adding a new Chapter XXVIII, Inspection and Registration of Short-Term Rentals, as follows; or take any other action in relation thereto.